 The Museum is a provider of specialist education and training in building conservation and historic building techniques and has delivered postgraduate courses for over 20 years.

-The fifty historic buildings carefully recorded, moved and reconstructed on its beautiful downland site give the Museum an unrivalled teaching resource in these specialised areas.
+The 50 historic buildings carefully recorded, moved and reconstructed on its beautiful downland site give the Museum an unrivalled teaching resource in these specialised areas.

-Full details of both MSc programmes can be found on our MSc web page.
+Full details of both MSc programmes can be found on our dedicated MSc Degrees page.